MrPowerScripts/reddit-karma-farming-bot/README.md

 Click on the Edit Icon and turn on the worker and save

-Click on more and view logs to make everything is fine
+Click on more and view logs to make sure everything is fine

 BOOM! free hosting